kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/overview.md

 5. `KubeDB` enterprise operator watches for `MySQLOpsRequest`.

-6. When it finds one, it pauses the `MySQL` object so that the `KubeDB` community operator doesn't perform any operation on the `MySQL` during the scaling process.
+6. When it finds one, it halts the `MySQL` object so that the `KubeDB` community operator doesn't perform any operation on the `MySQL` during the scaling process.

 7. Then the `KubeDB` enterprise operator will scale the StatefulSet replicas to reach the expected number of members for the group replication.